martin-magakian/Amazing-Cloud-Search/README.md

 		public int year { get; set; }
 	}

-> The raison why my object field start in lowercase is because YOU NEED to match the field name of your database.
+> The reason why my object field starts in lowercase is because YOU NEED to match the field name in your index.
-> This need to be improuve (feel free)
+> This needs to be improved (feel free)

 Add a movie
 ------